marcus-at-localhost/docs/en/developer-guide/creating-own-module.md

      - `entitiyDefs` - entity definitions such as fields, links, indexes
      - `scopes` - general parameters for entity types
      - `fields` - field type definitions
-- `Servies` - main business logic to work with data
+- `Services` - main business logic to work with data
 > A record service handles CRUD operations over entities.
 They extend base class `Espo\Services\Record`.
 - Main methods of the Record service are:
     - `readEntity` - get an entity record